 Structured Secrets

-Multi-field secrets in SikkerKey -- storing related credentials as named key-value pairs.
+Multi-field secrets in SikkerKey.
+Store related credentials as named key-value pairs with per-field rotation.

 A structured secret stores multiple named fields as a single encrypted unit.
 Use this when a secret has several related values that belong together, like database credentials (host, username, password) or an OAuth config (client ID, client secret, redirect URL).